 7. Professional Membership

 There are numerous developments in superannuation, investments and pensions, and an adviser should keep up to date.
-This can be achieved by holding practitioner membership status and meeting the continuing education criteria with an independent professional body.
+This can be achieved by holding practitioner membership status and meeting the continuing education criteria with a professional body.

 Whilst not being a member of a professional body doesn't necessary mean poor advice, you may wonder how up to date the adviser actually is.

 ...
 Advisers with Australian Financial Practitioners must be a member of a professional body.